MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 ---
-title: Introduction to developing generative AI applications for experienced developers
+title: Generative AI applications for developers
-description: Conceptual overview about integrating generative AI into applications, exploring its business benefits, operational fundamentals, and the potential of large language models (LLMs). ms.date: 11/05/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps, ai-learning-hub
+description: A conceptual overview about integrating generative AI into applications, exploring its business benefits, operational fundamentals, and the potential of large language models (LLMs). ms.date: 11/05/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps, ai-learning-hub